mheinzel/join-thesis/implementation/join/README.md

 join:go(Child1, Child2, none).
 ```

-You can check the status of a location.
+You can check the status of a location tree.

 ```erlang
 join_debug:print_status(Root).